 All members and staff agree to establish and maintain high standards of eligibility, ethical conduct, and fair play.
 In particular:

-All members will adhere to the NWBA Code of Conduct and the NWBA Code of Ethics.
+All members will adhere to the NWBA Policies as outlined in Article 18.

 All players will be persons with physical disabilities resulting in at least some functional limitations of the lower extremities, who meet the NWBA player eligibility rules and policies.

 Section 4.3.
-Voting and Other Rights of Members.
+Voting Rights of Members.

-Individuals who are U.S. citizens, at least 18 years of age, and are the Team Representative for their respective NWBA Registered Team shall be entitled to one vote in all matters submitted to a vote of the membership.
+The Team Representative/Voting Delegate for their respective NWBA Registered Team, who are U.S. citizens and at least 18 years of age, shall be entitled to one vote in all matters submitted to a vote of the membership.
+All voting delegates shall be a member of the NWBA at least sixty (60) days prior to the date of the election or membership vote (Annual Assembly date) in order to be eligible to vote in such election and/or membership vote.

+Certain athletes have voting rights as set forth in Articles 11 and 12 of these NWBA Bylaws.

 No other voting privileges are conferred upon these members.
-All voting delegates shall be a member of the NWBA at least sixty (60) days prior to the date of the election or membership vote (Annual Assembly date) in order to be eligible to vote in such election and/or membership vote.

 Section 4.4.
 Non-Voting Members.